 Forced spring bulbs

 Are you growing any of my top picks for what to plant in September?
 Let me know what you’re up to in the comments!
-You might also like to check out my post on garden jobs for September too.
+You might also like to check out my posts on garden jobs for September and fall flowers for pots and hanging baskets too.